-Consent cannot be obtained from the use or threat of physical force, intimidation, or coercion, or any other factor that would eliminate an individual's ability to exercise his or her own free will to choose whether or not to have sexual contact.
-Coercion includes the use of pressure and/or oppressive behavior, including express or implied threats of harm, and severe and/or pervasive emotional intimidation that places an individual in fear of immediate or future harm or physical injury or causes a person to engage in unwelcome sexual activity.
+Consent cannot be obtained from the use or threat of physical force, intimidation, or coercion, or any other factor that would eliminate an individual's ability to exercise his/her/their own free will to choose whether or not to have sexual contact.
+Coercion includes the use of pressure including express or implied threats of harm, and severe and/or pervasive emotional intimidation that places an individual in fear of harm or physical injury or causes a person to engage in unwelcome sexual activity.
 A person's words or conduct amount to coercion if they wrongfully impair the other's freedom of will and ability to choose whether or not to engage in sexual activity.
 If sexual acts were preceded by threats or coercion, there is no consent.